-Our research falls under three overarching strategic themes:
+Our research falls under four overarching strategic themes

 Participation, Social and Supportive Relationships

 Exploring how our community is a crucial factor in the development of the relationships we hold with those around us, as well as the driving factor in how we form and shape our cultural conventions, along with our values and beliefs.

 The Centre for Innovative Ageing has unique data and research expertise concerning the transnational relationships, social networks, inter- and intra-generational relationship of older migrants in the UK.
 The centre is seen as a global leader in social gerontology within this theme.
 Topics under this theme include: